ChuckBV/Etude3/README.md

 ### Y19-10-02-stat-demos

-"Riffs" on a series of commentaries in the American Entomologist in
+Creates a sample data set to examine the scenarios described by Dale Spurgeon in American Entomol.
+2019:16-18, "Common statistical mistakes in
+entomology: pseudoreplication

 ### Y20-02-05-stat-demos

+Uses actual data to demonstrate basic ANOVA techniques, using various web resources

 ## References and resources